- £458 per week

 Beach: 100yds Restaurant: 500yds

 NOTES: No smoking.
-Due to its location on the hillside, please note that this property is not suitable for people with mobility issues, children or babies.
+Due to its location on the hillside, please note that this property is not suitable for people with mobility issues, children or babies, you can not drop off your luggage outside the apartment.
 WiFi provided.
 Information about internet usage.
 Mobile phone reception varies.
 Information about mobile phone coverage.

 A beautiful apartment with stunning views.